 Why is democracy important for young people?

-In the US and in England, Wales and Northern Ireland, you must be 18 before you can vote.
-In Scotland, you must be 16.
+In the US and in England and Northern Ireland, you must be 18 before you can vote.
+In Scotland and Wales, you can vote at 16 (but 18 for UK-wide elections).
 But in a democracy, you can still make your voice heard if you are younger than that.
 For example:

 - In the UK, organisations such as the British Youth Council encourage young people to get involved in matters that affect them.
 They help people under the age of 25 make a difference in their local, national, and international communities and democracies.